oceanum/rompy-ww3/docs/index.md

 - **No Redundant Interfaces**: Eliminates wrapper methods that just return objects
 - **Type Safety**: Union types for flexible grid handling
 - **Modern Python**: Built with Pydantic V2 for validation and type hints
-- **Component-Based Architecture**: NEW - Dedicated component models for each WW3 control file
+- **Component-Based Architecture**: Dedicated component models for each WW3 control file
+- **Enhanced Validation**: Comprehensive validation for all WW3 namelist parameters
+- **Detailed Documentation**: Complete documentation for every WW3 parameter with usage examples

 ## Installation